Fukushima nuclear accident: Unit 1

 At the same time, pressure in the reactor vessel had been decreasing to equalize with the PCV, and the workers prepared to inject water into the reactor vessel using the DDFP once the pressure had decreased below the 0.8 MPa limit.
 Unfortunately, the DDFP was found to be inoperable and a fire truck had to be connected to the FP system.
 This process took about 4 hours, as the FP injection port was hidden under debris.
-The next morning (12 March, 04:00), approximately 12 hours after the loss of power, freshwater injection into the reactor vessel began, later replaced by a water line at 09:15 leading directly from the water storage tank to the injection port to allow for continuous operation (the fire engine had to be periodically refilled).
+The next morning (12 March, 04:00), approximately 12 hours after the loss of power, freshwater injection into the reactor vessel began, later replaced by a water line at 09:15 leading directly from the water storage tank to the injection port to allow for continuous operation (the fire truck had to be periodically refilled).
 This continued into the afternoon until the freshwater tank was nearly depleted.
 In response, injection stopped at 14:53 and the injection of seawater, which had collected in a nearby valve pit (the only other source of water), began.

 Power was restored to units 1 (and 2) using a mobile generator at 15:30 on 12 March.

 At 15:36, a hydrogen explosion damaged the secondary confinement structure (the RB).
 The workers evacuated shortly after the explosion.
 The debris produced by the explosion damaged the mobile emergency power generator and the seawater injection lines.
 The seawater injection lines were repaired and put back into operation at 19:04 until the valve pit was nearly depleted of seawater at 01:10 on the 14th.
 The seawater injection was temporarily stopped in order to refill the valve pit with seawater using a variety of emergency service and JSDF vehicles.
 However, the process of restarting seawater injection was interrupted by another explosion in unit 3 RB at 11:01 which damaged water lines and prompted another evacuation.
 Injection of seawater into unit 1 would not resume until that evening, after 18 hours without cooling.

 Subsequent analysis in November 2011 suggested that this extended period without cooling resulted in the melting of the fuel in unit 1, most of which would have escaped the reactor pressure vessel (RPV) and embedded itself into the concrete at the base of the PCV.
 Although at the time it was difficult to determine how far the fuel had eroded and diffused into the concrete, it was estimated that the fuel remained within the PCV.

-Computer simulations, from 2013, suggest "the melted fuel in Unit 1, whose core damage was the most extensive, had breached the bottom of the primary containment vessel and had even partially eaten into its concrete foundation, coming within about 30 cm of leaking into the ground".
+Computer simulations from 2013 suggest that "the melted fuel in Unit 1, whose core damage was the most extensive, had breached the bottom of the primary containment vessel and had even partially eaten into its concrete foundation, coming within about 30 cm of leaking into the ground".
 A Kyoto University nuclear engineer said with regard to these estimates: "We just can't be sure until we actually see the inside of the reactors."